asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ### UI card design principles <!-- omit in toc -->
 1. Efficiency - cards contain only necessary information and actions;
-2. Meaningfulness – cards contain information that helps the users make a decision;
+2. Meaningfulness - cards contain information that helps the users make a decision;
-3. Clarity - content of the card should have a clear visual hierarchy;
+3. Clarity - the content of the card should have a clear visual hierarchy;
 4. Independence - card should be self-contained;
 5. Responsiveness - cards can resize to fit the available space.